catbree/sunbits-blog/sunbits-blog/content/posts/sunbits-project-2022.md

 I think I'll stop right here before anxiety catches up to me and I decide against posting this!
 For the record, I'm extremely excited to start on my new projects.

 Toodles and Happy 2022!

+### 27/01/22 Update:

+I watched a video that was very in-line with this blog post and thought I'd share it.
+It's about Mark and his journey towards creating a fully-functioning MVP game in 30 days.
+Spoiler: He made it!
+And it's such an inspiration of what a properly planned project can actually look like.

+{{< rawhtml >}}
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0lhjLNYopHM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{{< /rawhtml >}}